ElizabethU/Python-Crash-Course/lecture.md

 ```
 #####Dictionary Comprehensions

 One use for generators can be to build a dictionary, like in the first example below.
-This proved itself to be common enough that now there is even a new dictionary comprehension syntax for it.
 Both of these examples swap the keys and values of the dictionary.

 ```python
 teachers = {